minmarg/gtalign_alpha/out/gtalign_options.md

                             the specified order.
 Otherwise, more powerful GPUs are selected first.
                             NOTE: The first symbol preceding a list is a comma.
+                            NOTE: The option has no effect for the version compiled without support for GPUs.
                         Default=1 (most powerful GPU) --dev-mem=<megabytes>       Maximum amount of GPU memory (MB) that can be used.
                             All memory is used if a GPU has less than the specified amount of memory.
-                        Default=[all memory of GPU(s)]
+                        Default=[all memory of GPU(s)] (with support for GPUs) Default=16384 (without support for GPUs) --dev-expected-length=<length>
---dev-expected-length=<length>
                             Expected length of database proteins.
 Its values are restricted to the interval [20,200].
-                            NOTE: Increasing it reduces GPU memory
+                            NOTE: Increasing it reduces memory requirements,
-                            requirements, but mispredictions may cost
+                            but mispredictions may cost additional computation
-                            additional computation time.
+                            time.
                         Default=50
 --io-nbuffers=<count>       Number of buffers [2,6] used to cache data read
                             from file.
 Values greater than 1 lead to increased